-The results of operations for the three and six months ended February 29, 2020 and February 28, 2019 are not necessarily indicative of the results to be expected for the full fiscal year due primarily to seasonality, which results in our net sales and net income generally being higher in the second half of our fiscal year, the impact of any acquisitions, and, among other reasons, the continued uncertainty of general economic conditions that may impact our key end markets for the remainder of fiscal 2020.
-Additionally, we are uncertain of the impact of the COVID-19 pandemic to our sales channels, supply chain, manufacturing, and distribution as well as overall construction, renovation, and consumer spending.
+The results of operations for the three and nine months ended May 31, 2020 and 2019 are not necessarily indicative of the results to be expected for the full fiscal year due primarily to continued uncertainty of general economic conditions that may impact our key end markets for the remainder of fiscal 2020, seasonality, and the impact of any acquisitions, among other reasons.
+Additionally, we are uncertain of the future impact of the ongoing COVID-19 pandemic and of possible sustained deterioration in economic conditions to our sales channels, supply chain, manufacturing, and distribution as well as overall construction, renovation, and consumer spending.